leaysgur/slides/docs/vuefes_jp-2025/index.md

 ### Learned my limits

-- Felt Rust's hard parts deeply
+- Felt like one of the hardest parts of Rust
 - Even with motivation, impossible is impossible
   - Time is finite, businesss constraints also exist
 - But feedback from research and insights has value
   - Capable people make good use of it

-- Both Prettier and Biome formatter are great
+Both Prettier and Biome are great.

 🎂 [Vjeux » Birth of Prettier](https://blog.vjeux.com/2025/javascript/birth-of-prettier.html)